It’s Time to Turn Your Thanksgiving Leftovers Into Lasagna

 Thanksgiving is a holiday of triangulation.
 Magazines start publishing Thanksgiving recipes more than a month in advance of the holiday; you can buy themed decor as early as September.
 There can be entire days of prep leading up to the day of Thanksgiving itself.
 And then by Friday, it’s all over, as if you hadn’t spent all that time conspiring to make it happen.
 Your fridge is stuffed with mismatched Tupperware, the bits and pieces of all that labor now again fragments of a whole.
 Thanksgiving is the overthinker’s favorite holiday.

 Usually, people will make Thanksgiving sandwiches with those fragmented leftovers, which is a logical endpoint when you’re too tired to brainstorm even one more iteration on Thanksgiving food.
 But allow me to suggest something more fun and with better staying power for your day-after triangulating.
 In honor of the Tetris eggplant-parmelasagna, embrace an attitude of both pride and fuck-it and make Thanksgiving leftovers lasagna, an ingenious recipe Sam brainstormed with leftovers from a long-ago turkey day while living in Boston, land that is territory of the Massachusett, Pawtucket, and Naumkeag peoples.
-The process is simple: Layer gravy, cranberry, turkey, Brussels sprouts, and stuffing (or really, whatever you have) in between oven-ready lasagna sheets, then top the whole thing with mashed potatoes and grated sharp cheddar.
+The process is simple: Layer gravy, cranberry, turkey, Brussels sprouts, and stuffing (or really, whatever you have) in between boiled lasagna sheets, then top the whole thing with mashed potatoes and grated sharp cheddar.
 Bake, covered with tin foil, in an oven preheated to 375 for 30 to 40 minutes.
 Remove the foil and broil the top.
 Eat straight from the oven, no matter how it turns out.
 And while you eat — enjoying the spoils of your riches from yesterday and today, along with your skill for both coordinating and freestyling — start planning what’s on the dinner menu tomorrow night.

 Heedayah Lockman is a Glasgow-based illustrator and designer.